 Whether you’re a musician, podcaster, vlogger, streamer, or someone who does online meetings (that’s everyone, right?), your setup starts with a microphone, a computer, and something to connect the two.
-Choosing the right microphone and audio interface for you can already be a daunting task.
+Choosing the right audio interface and microphone and “choosing the right audio interface” to be the anchor!
 But as of recently, another strong option is to get a microphone you can plug straight into your computer: a USB microphone.
 In this blog post we look at the differences and consider why you may wish to go for one or the other.
 Here goes!

 USB versus XLR